nikomatsakis/skillsmatter2022/index.md

 # Unsafe code

-Can `cargo test` run and detect problems by default?
+Can `cargo test` enforce unsafe code rules by default?

+---

+# Library with custom errors and lints

 ---